4 Awesome DIY CNC Machines You Can Build Today

 There are a lot of possibilities.
 Some to consider in order of heaviest/most expensive to lightest/cheapest include:

 – Bridgeport-style Knee Mill: These are expensive, and the heavy knee is not especially well suited to CNC.
 OTOH, there are a lot of CNC’d knee mills out there and nothing says, “Milling Machine” like a Bridgeport.
 I wouldn’t choose one if I wanted to set out to do CNC from the start, but if you already have one, there’s no need to consider anything else.

 – RF-45 and Clones: These are Chinese-made Bed Mills that are available from all sorts of places and in all sorts of variations.
 They have a work envelope and rigidity similar to a Bridgeport, but without the heavy knee, so they’re better suited to CNC projects.
 Their biggest disadvantage is their spindle, which is limited to 1600 rpm.
 Plan on doing a belt drive conversion at some point before you’ll realize the full potential of one of these mills.

 – Grizzly G0704: These mills are a little smaller than an RF-45, but they are an ideal CNC platform.
-Folks like Hoss at Hossmachine can provide full details of everything you need to know, plans, and often kits to help with conversions.
+Folks like Hoss at Hossmachine can provide full details including plans, and often kits to help with conversions.
 If the table and travels are big enough for your projects, this will be a cheaper and faster project than an RF-45.

 – Sieg X2: These are neat little machines and very popular.
 I don’t think I’d go any smaller than the X2, but you can do some amazing things with one as Hossmachine has demonstrated (full automatic tool changer and VMC style enclosure).